 When the app hears a Bluetooth signal from a proximity Beacon, the app contacts the Meridian API over HTTPS to check if a campaign has been assigned to that Beacon.
 If one has been assigned to the Beacon, the device will show a notification or notify a third-party endpoint.

-Aruba controllers and IAPs can be configured to monitor a Beacon network and report the Beacon network status to the Meridian API over HTTPS.
-Aruba Sensors, when connected to a Wi-Fi network, can also report the Beacon network status.
+Aruba controllers, APs, and IAPs can be configured to monitor a Beacon network and report the Beacon network status to the Meridian API over HTTPS.

 The Aruba controllers and IAPs are also used to track the location of Aruba Tags for asset tracking.
 This data is sent to the Meridian API over HTTPS.